Initialization-Dependent Sample Complexity of Linear Predictors and Neural Networks: Linear Predictors and Neural Networks with General Activations

 \textbf{Application to Deep Neural Networks.} Theorem \ref{thm-upper-bound-lipchitz-no-initialization} which we established above can also be used to study other types of predictor classes.
 In what follows, we show an application to deep neural networks, establishing a size/dimension-independent sample complexity bound that depends \emph{only} on the Frobenius norm of the first layer, and the spectral norms of the other layers (albeit exponentially).
 This is surprising, since all previous bounds of this type we are aware of strongly depend on various norms of all layers, which can be arbitrarily larger than the spectral norm in a size-independent setting (such as the Frobenius norm), or made strong assumptions on the activation function (e.g., \cite{neyshabur2015norm,neyshabur2017pac,bartlett2017spectrally,DBLP:conf/colt/GolowichRS18,du2018power,daniely2019generalization,DBLP:journals/corr/vardi-shamir-srebro}).

 Formally, we consider scalar-valued depth-$k$ ``neural networks'' of the form

-where each $\bw_j$ is a parameter matrix of some arbitrary dimensions, and each $f_j$ is some fixed $1$-Lipschitz\footnote{This is without loss of generality, since if $f_j$ is $L_j$-Lipschitz, we can rescale it by $1/L_j$ and multiply $S_{j+1}$ by $L_{j}$.} function satisfying $f_j(\mathbf{0}) = 0$.
-This is a rather relaxed definition for neural networks, as we don't assume anything about the activation functions $f_j$, except that it is Lipschitz.
+where each $W_j$ is a parameter matrix of some arbitrary dimensions, $\bw_k$ is a vector and each $f_j$ is some fixed $1$-Lipschitz\footnote{This is without loss of generality, since if $f_j$ is $L_j$-Lipschitz, we can rescale it by $1/L_j$ and multiply $S_{j+1}$ by $L_{j}$.} function satisfying $f_j(\mathbf{0}) = 0$.
+This is a rather relaxed definition for neural networks, as we do not assume anything about the activation functions $f_j$, except that it is Lipschitz.
 To analyze this function class, we consider $\F_k$ as a subset of the class